 In this case, finding the correct parts of speech for the sentence is more difficult.

-• Part-of-speech tagging is used as a preprocessing step.
+StatNLP Basics POS tagging POS setup Probabilistic POS tagging Viterb Fraser: Hidden Markov Models (HMMs) • Part-of-speech tagging is used as a preprocessing step.